 C-8 Class Action Settlement

 A class action lawsuit against DuPont was certified in the Circuit Court of Wood County, West Virginia (Leach, et al v.
 E. I. DuPont deNemours and Co.).
 Judge J. D. Beane is currently the presiding judge over the certified class action case.
-The class that was certified includes all people within six named water district, or users of certain specified private water wells, whose drinking water was contaminated with C-8 attributable to releases from DuPont's Washington Works plant.
+The class that was certified includes all people within six named water districts, or users of certain specified private water wells, whose drinking water was contaminated with C-8 attributable to releases from DuPont's Washington Works plant.
 To qualify as a member of the class, at the time of the settlement a person must have been drinking contaminated water for at least one year prior to December 3, 2004 from one of six named water districts, or specified private drinking water wells contaminated with C-8.
 The affected water districts are (1) Little Hocking, Ohio; (2) Lubeck Public Service District, West Virginia; (3) City of Belpre, Ohio; (4) Tuppers Plains, Ohio; (5) Mason County Public Service District, West Virginia; (6) Village of Pomeroy, Ohio.
 It does not matter where class members now reside, so long as they lived in one of the contaminated areas and drank the water for at least one year effective December 3, 2004.
-Additional lawsuits have been filed on behalf of persons affected by C-8 water contamination in Parkersburg, West Virginia and other parts of the country.
-As of this writing, none of the other lawsuits have been certified as class actions by the courts.

 A settlement was reached with DuPont in the original (Leach v.
 E. I. DuPont) class action lawsuit.
 The entire settlement was approved by the Court.
 That settlement provided for payment of $70 million for a health and education project for the benefit of class members.
 With interest, the actual budget exceeded $71 million.
 The settlement also mandated that DuPont pay for the installation of state-of-the-art water treatment technology for the six identified water districts and private wells to clean C-8 in the water supply to the lowest practicable levels. $21.79 million has already been paid by DuPont for this purpose.
 Water in all six affected districts is now filtered to a level where C-8 is nearly non-detectable.
 In addition, as a result of the settlement, DuPont has paid more than $30 million to fund a health study, utilizing a panel of three highly credentialed epidemiologists, to determine whether there are any probable links between C-8 exposure and adverse health effects in humans.
 The C8 Science Panel began announcing its final probable link findings in December of 2011and finished its work in October of 2012.
-Based on the probable link findings of the C8 Science Panel, DuPont must make up to $235 million available for the medical monitoring of class members (testing to detect the presence of, or likely beginning of, any implicated diseases, health conditions, or cancers) with respect to any diseases that are so linked.
-Additionally, all personal injury claims of class members relating to such linked diseases are preserved under the 2005 class action settlement, but the statute of limitations is now running on such claims.
+Based on the probable link findings of the C8 Science Panel, DuPont must make up to $235 million available for the medical monitoring of class members (testing to detect the presence of, or likely beginning of, any implicated diseases, health conditions, or cancers) with respect to C-8 linked diseases.
+Personal injury claims of class members relating to C-8 linked diseases were preserved under the 2005 class action settlement, but the statute of limitations is now running on such claims.
 Persons who wish to pursue claims based upon health conditions caused by C-8 exposure may contact us.

 Hill, Peterson, Carper, Bee & Deitzler, P.L.L.C. is one of three law firms designated as lead class counsel representing the people (in the impacted water zone) who have consumed water contaminated with C-8, which came from the DuPont Washington Works plant, located in Wood County, West Virginia.
 Our law firm has been involved in the investigation and litigation of this matter with our co-class counsel from the very beginning, resulting in suit being filed against DuPont in August 2001.
 Our co-counsel on C8 cases are Taft, Stettinius & Hollister LLP and Winter & Johnson PLLC.
 Together, we have worked with many experts in developing the evidence and proof necessary to bring this matter to a fair and just conclusion.
 Those experts include medical doctors, toxicologists, and chemists.
 We have also provided valuable information to the United States Environmental Protection Agency.
 As a result, that agency has brought charges of violations of environmental laws against DuPont for the manner in which DuPont has caused many people to be exposed to this toxic chemical.
-C-8 class action litigation clients of this law firm have personal access to our website (www.C8classaction.com) which provides a convenient way to access information about this chemical and this case.
-Clients are provided their own user name and password for access to this confidential website.
+C-8 class action litigation clients of this law firm have personal access to a client website which provides a convenient way to access attorney/client protected information at the appropriate time.
+(Clients are provided an individual user name and password for access to the confidential website.)

 If you have lived in one of the six C-8 contaminated areas referenced above or used one of the specified private water wells, and have consumed water contaminated with C-8 from such sources for at least one year during the time prior to December 4, 2004, you are a member of the Leach class action (unless you are one of the individuals who opted out of the lawsuit in 2005-- the time limit for those individuals as to past claims is likely expired).
 Any class member who suffers from, suffered in the past from, or subsequently acquires, one of the six C8 linked diseases (or the class member's beneficiaries in the event of death of the affected person) has a class action based right to make an individual claim for compensation arising from the adverse impact suffered as a result of DuPont's non-permissive C8 contamination the affected person's environment and water.

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved.